Six Simple Steps to Improve Software Security by Reducing Code ErrorsSoftware Engineering

 - High-dependability software costs about 15 percent less to maintain than to develop; and

-Here are six steps software developers can take to improve security through quality.
+Here are six steps software developers can take to improve software security through quality.

-- Test for things you don’t want (negative testing) not just what you want (positive testing): Testing must include tests for mistakes by users (such as typing a “q” instead of “1” for a phone number, for example) and when things go wrong (such as when a file cannot be opened).
+- Test for things you don’t want (negative testing), not just what you want (positive testing).
+Testing must include tests for mistakes by users (such as typing a ”q” instead of ”1” for a phone number).
+Or when things go wrong (such as when a file cannot be opened).

-- Take advantage of code reviews: Peer reviews can catch more than half of all defects, they help enforce the use of consistent coding standards, and are useful as a learning and training tool.
+- Take advantage of code reviews.
+Peer reviews can catch more than half of all defects, they help enforce consistent coding standards, and are useful as a learning and training tool.

-- Add security related requirements and test cases from the very beginning of the process: Classify security requirements, such as input validation, as functional requirements instead of non-functional requirements.
+- Add security-related requirements and test cases from the beginning of the process.
+Classify security requirements, such as input validation, as functional requirements instead of non-functional requirements.
 Develop use cases (what you want), misuse cases (what you don’t want), and abuse cases (what an attacker could do).
-Include white lists (what is allow) instead of black lists (what is not allowed).
+Include whitelists (what is allowed) instead of blacklists (what is not allowed).
 Don’t trust anyone or anything until it is verified, and use approved encryption for data-at-rest and data-in-transit.